MIT-SPARK/config_utilities/docs/Parsing.md

 }
 ```

-The default ROS-like merging behavior can be controlled by inline tags.
+The default ROS-like merging behavior can be overriden by inline tags.
 The following behaviors are currently available:
   - `!append`: Matched sequences are appended together (specifically, the right sequence is appended to the left)
   - `!replace`: Matched keys result in the right key overriding the left
   - `!merge`: Matched keys (including sequence indices) are recursed into.
 Any unmatched keys are added

+These merging behaviors apply to all children below the tag (until another tag is present).

 Example behavior:
 ```yaml